-Side quests are almost exclusively to do with the people in your settlement and there are often more than one per person.
-Each one grants you additional insight into these people, and to Eivor.
+Side quests are almost exclusively to do with the people in your settlement and there is often more than one per person.
+Each one grants you additional insight into these people and Eivor.
 Eivor is the most likable Assassin’s Creed protagonist since Ezio with a deep personality.
 Even if the player does make some decisions for them.
 Each of the choices tends to be reasonable from Eivor’s perspective.

 These stories can range from silly to serious but are always a joy to find and they are just one of many activities you can take part in aside from missions and looting.
-You can go on raids with your longship crew, engage in poetic rap battles, drinking contests, go fishing, or become hopelessly addicted to a dice game called Orlog.
+You can go on raids with your longship crew, and engage in poetic rap battles, and drinking contests.
+Go fishing, or become hopelessly addicted to a dice game called Orlog.
 Seriously, it’s the new Gwent and it’s so much fun.

 Out in the old world of England and Norway, I’ve had spiritual experiences after eating a mushroom, solved animus glitches, and stacked cairn stones.
 I have searched for roman artifacts, solved puzzles, and hunted massive beasts.